Myrtle Beach International Airport: Renovations

 In 2008 two renovations took place in the terminal building.
 In July 2010, the FAA approved a $4.50 passenger facilities charge on all airline tickets to and from MYR in order to defray part of the cost for the terminal upgrade.

 On March 16, 2021, it was reported that Myrtle Beach International Airport was working on a 20-year plan that would more than double the number of gates at the airport, however details remain to be worked out.
 There are currently two proposals for terminal expansions, which both would more than double the 11 gates the airport has now.
 One of the plans call for 23 gates, and the other calls for 25 and would be built on the east side of the airport.
 The plan has three possible layouts for new parking with one being a parking garage on the east side.
 One of the other major addition includes more international flights and there have been talks with two different international airlines.
 Another possible addition would be providing space for a major shipping distribution center like FedEx or Amazon.
 The 20-year plan has been finalized and may be presented before the Federal Aviation Administration by the end of 2021.

 However, on March 18, 2021, airport officials clarified the airport's immediate future plans stating a presentation showing the expansion of terminals as well as parking lots was a long-term concept, but no expansions will be implemented in the near future.
 These documents show the early stages of a legally required 20-year master plan, that began in 2018 but was put on pause due to the pandemic.

 On April 8, 2022, it was announced that the airport planned a $35 million expansion that will be primarily funded by the federal Infrastructure Investment and Jobs Act that was signed into law by President Joe Biden.
 The proposed renovations would include adding 4-5 new gates onto the end of the "A" gate that is located on the south side of the building, more fuel storage that will add 100,000 gallons in fuel storage capacity in case of future supply crunches, security checkpoint that will alleviate the pressure created by the current TSA bottleneck, and add more space for restaurants and retail.

-On April 30, 2023, a planned terminal expansion project adding six new gates to terminal A was announced.
+On April 28, 2023, a planned terminal expansion project adding six new gates to terminal A was announced.
 The proposed expansion would bring the total number of gates to 18 at the airport and is part of an effort to keep up with growth, as well as the travelers, including the newly completed parking canopy over the rental car lot.
 The South Carolina Aeronautics Commission contributed $8 million to the project.
-The renovation started in June 2024 and is expected to be completed by December 2025.
-The project is estimated to cost $110 million.
+The renovation started in June 2024 and was completed in December 2025, costing $93.5 million.